 - 1/2 teaspoon salt

-Without walnuts: Deduct 16 calories and 1.58g fat per serving.
+Nutrition info below is for bread made with 1/4 cup walnuts.
+Without walnuts, deduct 16 calories and 1.58g fat per serving.

 In the mood for bread but don’t have persimmons?
 Try one of my favorite quickbread recipes: